-The Geology Program at GMU, in partnerships with Geoscience faculty at the University of Padua (Italy) and Dolomiti Project Srl, offers this four-week intensive field mapping program in most iconic sites in the Dolomites.
+The Geology Program at GMU, in partnerships with Geoscience faculty at the University of Trieste (Italy) and Dolomiti Project Srl, offers this four-week intensive field mapping program in most iconic sites in the Dolomites.
 The Dolomites have been awarded the title of UNESCO World Heritage site because of the beauty of their mountain landscapes and their outstanding Mesozoic geology.
 The Dolomites offer world class outcrops for studying structures, depositional geometries and stratigraphic relationships between ancient carbonate platforms and deep basins.

 Students will learn how to apply geologic mapping by carrying out 6 mapping projects encompassing a wide range of geologic approaches: traditional bedrock mapping, structural geology, stratigraphy, mapping of Quaternary sedimentary covers and risk assessment (see table of projects).
 Students work at projects in groups and individually.
 Each project has assignment deliverables and contributes to the final grade.
 At the end of each project students participate in a group discussion.
 On the last day of field camp, students group present their cross section of the field camp area that they have built across the 6 projects.